 4. Inbound Link Anchor Cloud

-Within SemRush, Ahrefs and Google Webmaster Tools, you are given access to your Inbound Link Anchor Cloud, which shows the popularity of different anchor text phrases based on the number of backlinks pointing to your site.
+Within SEMrush (discount here, review here), Ahrefs, and Google Webmaster Tools, you are given access to your Inbound Link Anchor Cloud, which shows the popularity of different anchor text phrases on the number of backlinks pointing to your site.

-Here’s an anchor cloud for one of the properties that reviews headphones, Headphone Charts:
+Here’s an anchor cloud for one of the properties that review headphones, Headphone Charts:

 5. Focus on White-Hat SEO, Avoid Link Buying

-An outdated and shortsighted black-hat link building technique focuses on spending money to buy backlinks from shady websites trying to sell “easy SEO” solutions to companies that would rather just spend money in exchange for improved Google rankings than spend the time and energy to utilize REAL SEO solutions.
+An outdated and shortsighted black-hat link building technique focuses on spending money to buy backlinks from shady websites trying to sell “easy SEO” solutions to companies that would rather spend money exchanging improved Google rankings spend the time and energy to utilize REAL SEO solutions.

 6. Use SEO Software Starting Day 1